DawsonMacPhee/Binary-Tree-Library/Readme.md

     tree.o
         Compiles all the functions in tree.c into an object file

-    clean
-        Removes the object and executable files

     ttest.o
         Creates object file ttest.o

     ttest
         Creates executable file ttest

+    clean
+        Deletes all compiles executables and object files